The Passion of the Jew: Plot

 Outraged, the rabbi and congregation go to the theater and demand that they stop showing The Passion until Cartman and his club shows up and defends the film.
 Their argument is interrupted by the arrival of the truck chase — Gibson crashes into the theater, destroying it.
 When he emerges unscathed, Cartman rushes to meet him and prostrates at his feet, but Gibson ignores him and, rambling, smears his own excrement on a building while still daring the townsfolk to torture him, much to the astonishment of Kyle and the fan club members.
-Gibson then makes a final attempt to get his money back from Stan and Kenny, who refuse, and dismisses Stan's criticism of his film as an attack on Christianity itself, to which Stan replies that a good Christian should focus on Jesus' teachings rather than the crucifixion.
+Gibson then makes a final attempt to get his money back from Stan and Kenny, who refuse, and dismisses Stan's criticism of his film as an attack on Christianity itself, to which Stan replies that using the crucifixion to inspire faith only leads to violence and hate, while focusing on Jesus' teachings inspires compassion.
 The fans agree and disperse, much to Cartman's dismay.
-Kyle says he feels better about being Jewish after hearing Stan's speech and seeing Gibson's demeanor, who defecates on Cartman's horrified face and runs off whooping.
+Kyle says that he feels better about being Jewish after hearing Stan's speech and seeing Gibson's demeanor, who defecates on Cartman's horrified face and runs off whooping.